CalebFenton/CalebFenton.github.io/source/_posts/dalvik-virtual-execution-with-smalivm.md

 ![](/images/dalvik-virtual-execution-with-smalivm/ExecutionGraph-dumbMath.png)

-You can see it's pretty simple.
-Each node has access to the values for all registers at that point after the instruction has been executed.
-This is the main type of inspection done by Simplify to do optimizations and deobfuscation.
-Nodes are indexed by address, but it's not on the graph to keep it simple.
+It's simple.
+Each node is an instruction and contains the values for all registers (after the instruction executes).
+Looking up register values enables most of the optimizations in Simplify.

+Nodes are indexed by address, but it's not part of these graph images to keep them simple.

 Now I want to show you what a conditional looks like: